Grunt-prog/Face-emotion-recognition/README.md

 **Features**

-Real-time Emotion Recognition: The CNN model is capable of analyzing facial expressions in real-time, making it suitable for applications that require live emotion detection from camera feeds or video streams.
+Real-time Emotion Recognition: The CNN model is capable of analyzing facial expressions in real time, making it suitable for applications that require live emotion detection from camera feeds or video streams.

 **Multi-class Emotion Classification:**